berserkware/waffleweb/docs/Reference/request.py.rst

 ``_501NotImplementedError()``
 -----------------------------

 This will be called when the request's method is unknown this will be called.
 If debug is on it will return a default 501 error page.
-If debug is off then it will try to get a error handler, if one cannot be found it will return a plain 501 page.
+If debug is off then it will try to get a error handler, but if one cannot be found it will return a plain 501 page.

 **Returns:** ``HTTPResponse``